Healthy Silver Bay Chinese Evergreen (Aglaonema 'Silver Bay') in low, also known as Silver Bay Chinese Evergreen

 Process

 Divisions establish in 4-6 weeks.
-Stem cuttings root in water in 3-5 weeks or soil in 4-8 weeks.
+A practical check: stem cuttings root in water in 3-5 weeks or soil in 4-8 weeks.

 Pitfalls